tokenika/eoside/docs/introduction_to_EOSIDE.md

 EOSIDE's user interface is composed of two views.

-The standard view is named `EOSIDE` and is displayed when VSC is started empty, i.e. with the `code -n ""` command.
+The entry view is named `EOSIDE` and is displayed when VSC is started empty, i.e. with the `code -n ""` command.

 ![Get Started view](images/get_started.png)